 We are particularly interested in lung cancer, a disease that is often difficult to eradicate by radiation, owing to large size and aggressive biological behavior.
 Novel treatment approaches are urgently needed to overcome lung cancer radiation resistance.

-We are keen on applying knowledge gained from our lung cancer studies to the treatment of other cancer types, including breast, head and neck, pancreatic, and rectal cancers.
+We are keen on applying knowledge gained from our lung cancer studies to the treatment of other cancer types, including head and neck, pancreatic, and liver cancers.